BMW /2 motorcycle Bing carb flanges and sticking slides

 Virtually all /2 carb flanges will show some warping.
 It is caused by heat and being tightened at the top and bottom.
 It is natural.
-The problem is exacerbated by over tightening of the two flange nuts.
+The problem is exacerbated by the over-tightening of the two flange nuts.
 I have often found them very tight.
-The R69S has the split metal collar to help reduce any intake leak caused by warping.
-It really makes a great difference.
+The R69S has a split metal collar to help reduce any intake leak caused by warping.
+It makes a great difference.
 The R50/R60, without the collar, leaks a lot more.
 That is why BMW changed the carb connection on the /5 series.

-The symptom of leakage past the flange is the same as with a clogged up idle gas jet.
-The 1968-69 models were provided with the newer carb top that we call a lever top.
-That carb was also provided with a # 35 idle gas jet.
-They all have the flat spot unless the jet is changed to a # 40.
+The symptom of leakage past the flange is the same as with a clogged-up idle gas jet.
+The 1968-69 models came with the newer carb top that we call a lever top.
+That carb also came with a # 35 idle gas jet.
+They all have the flat spot, so change it to a # 40.
 I have had to change a few to a #45 jet.
-The /2 BMWs sold in the rest of the world (many years) seemed to have a #30 jet.
+The /2 BMWs sold to the rest of the world seemed to all have a #30 jet.
 Change it to a # 35 for proper tuning.

-Here is a NOS (new old stock) body for a sport model.
+Here is a NOS (new old stock) body for a sports model.
 See the obvious marks in an arc shape?
 See the groove machined in the face of the flange?
-That gets a collar or sleeve.
+That groove is for the metal collar.
 The head has a matching groove.
-This type seals much better than the non sport type carb.
+This type seals much better than the R50/R60 type carb.

-The side view, showing the angle when “new” and not lapped too many times.
+The side view shows the angle when “new” and not lapped too many times.
 One side is thicker than the other.
 It is desirable to keep that approximate angle, but that is impossible by lapping.
-It is better to lap the thicker side and leave the thinner side as thick as possible.
+Lacking the thicker side and leaving the thinner side as thick as possible is better.

 This is a view of a straight edge placed against the carb face.
 You can see a large amount of light coming through most of the length of the face.
 That is the problem that you will fix.

 An owner can “usually” hand lap the face to be straight and level again without much work.
 You will need something that you know is flat.
-I suggest that any BMW owner that does his own work, own a glass plate.
+I suggest that you get a glass plate.
 It is useful for a few other jobs too.
-Go to your local glass shop and ask for a 9″ X 17″ piece of plate glass or mirror.
+Go to your local glass shop and ask for a 9″ X 17″ piece of plate or mirror glass.
 That size serves as a telescopic fork tool.
 Any old scratched scrap is OK for this job.
 Make sure that they bevel the edges.
 They break easily, so get two.
 Don’t ask how I know that.
-I prefer mirror glass because it serves double duty.
-Anytime I wonder what my problem is, I just look in the mirror 🙂

-You will need a piece or two of special sand paper.
+You will need a piece or two of special sandpaper.
 I like the wet-n-dry type.
 It is always black in color.
-It is made by several manufacturers and they all work well.
+It is made by several manufacturers, and they all work well.
 I like to start with 360 grit to get a look and then change to 220 grit to go faster.
-Set your glass in a convenient place and add a bit of solvent, then the paper.
+Set your glass in a convenient place, add a bit of solvent, and then the paper.
 The solvent will help hold the paper in place.
 Use plenty of solvent on the paper, as it keeps the fine grit from plugging up the paper quickly.
-The high spot is at the top and bottom, or tips, of the carb body.
-At first it will want to rock sideways and is a bit hard to hold.
+The high spot is at the carb body’s top and bottom or what could be called tips.
+At first, it will want to rock sideways and is a bit hard to hold.

-Because the carb body wants to rock sideways, I very carefully lap it up and down, with respect to the photo.
+Because the carb body wants to rock sideways, I very carefully lap it up and down with respect to the photo.
 You can see the vertical “dirt” tracks on the paper.
-The starting is the critical part, but it just takes some attention.
+Starting is the critical part, but it just takes some attention.

 This is the result of the first bit of lapping.
 It is about 15-20% done.
 Now you can see why it wants to rock back and forth.
 Don’t allow it to do that.
 Hold it carefully towards the thick side.
 It is not easy to do.

 Now the lapping is at about 70% done.
 One could stop at any time and use some filler to finish plugging the air leak path.
-The less taken off the better for it’s ultimate life.
-Sorry for the poor quality photo.
+The less taken off, the better for its ultimate life.
+Sorry for the poor quality of the photo.

-We used to always lap them this far, or even totally, because carb bodies were easy to get, and cheap too.
+We always used to lap them this far, or even totally, because carb bodies were cheap and easy to get.
 Now things are different.
 Keep as much metal as you can.

 New information added 19 April 2005.
 A sad story.

 Although I am not in the motorcycle business, I still like to keep my “hands in.”
-Recently I have had occasion to tune a few /2 bikes.
+Recently I tuned a few /2 bikes for friends.
 I had to remove and lap the flanges on all of them.
 No big deal, as I still have some old paper.
-I had a pair of carbs to do today.
-I lapped the first one and it went as expected.
+I lapped the first one, and it went as expected.
 The second started as expected, but the paper seemed to wear out before I finished.
 I went into town to get more and decided to get two sheets.
-They too wore out before finishing the job.
-I blamed the “off brand” paper, not the lap person.
-I drove to the next town to get the “good stuff” that I am used to.
+They, too, wore out before finishing the job.
+I blamed the “off-brand” paper, not the lap person.
+I drove to the next town to get the “good stuff.”

 Yes, I know that the photo is of poor quality.
-I took this one several times and this was the best one.
-I only want to show how far I got with the lapping before I “woke up” to the seriousness of the warp.
-This is actually the other carb, but I failed to think about taking the photos at that time.
-The idea is to show the upper shaded area that is the part that isn’t yet lapped down.
-The curved lines prove that this carb was never lapped down before.
+I took this one several times, and this was the best one.
+I only want to show how far I got with the lapping before I “woke up” to the seriousness of the warpage.
+This is the other carb, but I failed to think about taking the photos at that time.
+The idea is to show the upper shaded area, the part that isn’t yet lapped down.
+The curved lines prove that this carb had never been lapped.

 Here is a “straight on” shot.
 See how the hole isn’t round?
-The shot isn’t distorted, the throat was distorted by time, heat and stress.
-I somehow failed to notice this right off, I guess because I had not seen it for a long time.
+The shot isn’t distorted.
+The throat was distorted by time, heat, and stress.
+I somehow failed to notice this right off.
+I guess because I had not seen it for a long time.
 Doing so many of these caused me to become complacent.
-The carb flange was really warped badly.
+The carb flange was badly warped.
 This explains why my lapping was taking so long.
 To add to the situation, I had accidentally allowed the carb to “tilt” off to the wrong side.
 I was lapping the thin side thinner, not the thicker side.
-The other carb throat showed almost no out of round at all.
+The other carb throat showed almost no out-of-round at all.
 I presume that they are the same age.
 At this late date, it is hard to know the history of these parts.

 The painted flange.
-After about 20-30 minutes of lapping I had the desired area larger than the unwanted one.
+After about 20-30 minutes of lapping, I lapped the desired area more than the unwanted one.

 The blue area on the right is where I first was lapping the flange.
 Now I have it fairly well lapped down on the thick side.

 You can still see a bit of blue on each side, but I like to keep the flange as thick as possible.
-Had I a slight clue that a carb could get so distorted, I would have been far more careful at the start.
+If I had a clue that a carb could get so distorted, I would have been far more careful at the start.
 Will this carb work?
-It was running poorly and some of it was related to the warped flange and some to the main jet holder that had migrated up in the casting.
+It was running poorly; some of it related to the warped flange and some to the main jet holder that had migrated up in the casting.
 Did the jet migrate more easily due to the body going through such an extreme warp?
 I don’t know the answer.
-Will the carb body now stay more stable now that the flange is flat?
+Will the carb body stay more stable now that the flange is flat?
 I don’t know.
-At least I will get it running better than before and time will tell.
-I think it is time for the owner to start locating a new or good used carb.
+At least I will get it running better than before, and time will tell.
+I think it is time for the owner to locate a new or good used carb.

 Rebuilding Bing carbs

 These days I read about rebuilding carbs.
-To me, that means doing a whole lot of work and replacing lots of things.
+To me, that means doing a lot of work and replacing many things.
 To do so may, in some cases, be justified.
 We NEVER did a full rebuild.
-We diagnosed and repaired it as needed because it was faster and saved the customer some labor.
-These carbs are very simple and often only one or two things are out of spec.
-Get the manual from Bing, it is cheap and good.
+We diagnosed and repaired it as needed because it was faster and saved the customer labor charges.
+These carbs are very simple, and often, only one or two things are out of spec.
+Get the manual from Bing because it is cheap and good.

 Someone in Canada is/was repairing the body by making it round and inserting a sleeve.
-Is this service still available in 2017?
+Is this service still available?